programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 So we have our first `px` graph!
 Notice that this graph *already* has some interactivity: hovering over each bar will specify its crime type and prosecution count.

 However, this isn't the most visually appealing graph; it could use a title, some colours, and a clearer y-axis label.
 We could have done this when we initially created the bar chart by passing additional arguments into the `.bar()` method.
-We use the `title` argument to add a title, the `labels` argument to change the y-axis labels from 'size' to 'Count', and the `color` arguemnt to colour the bars according to crime type.
+We use the `title` argument to add a title, the `labels` argument to change the y-axis labels from 'size' to 'Count', and the `color` argument to colour the bars according to a given variable (in this example we will use the crime type, "Charge").

 ```python
 fig = px.bar(